Sustainability, Energy, and the Environment

 Introduction to fundamental concepts in Sustainability with a focus on the built environment, locality, and community.
 Includes investigation of how the relationship of social and environmental justice is intrinsic to the study of sustainable communities.
 Key concepts include social constructions of privilege and social inequality, as well as the characteristics of resilient and adaptive communities.

 SEE 301.
-Global Change & Earth Systems.
+Earth Systems & Global Climate Change.
 3 Hours

 SEE 303.
 Constructions of Place.
 3 Hours